Shreesha5102/Event-Handler/README.md

 # Event-Handler
-A Web application that will handle all the data updated by an individual.
+A Web application that will handle all the data updated by an individuals of an organisation.